 There have been many times in my journey as a single mother when the weight was too much to bear.
 I felt as if I just couldn’t do it anymore or that if one more thing happened, I was sure to crack.

 I can admit that my reaction to life in times of major stress was not always God-pleasing.
 I would yell at the kids, complain, cry, and ask God, “why?”.

 During one of those particularly bad times, I came across a verse that was a life-changer for me:

 “And He said to me, ‘My grace is sufficient for you, for My strength is made perfect in weakness.’
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.” – 2 Corinthians 12:9

-You see?
+Do you see?
 I didn’t need to do it alone!
 I had our Heavenly Father to see me through!
 HE would take on the weight of my burdens if only I would ask him to!

-No, the daily stresses didn’t go away, but my REACTION to them drastically changed and in God’s perfect plan, everything ended up working out anyway.
+No, the daily stresses didn’t go away, but my REACTION to them drastically changed, and in God’s perfect plan, everything ended up working out anyway.

 All I had to do was to remember that God longs for us to turn to Him!

-He doesn’t want us to go it alone Jehovah Elohim – God is strong.
+He doesn’t want us to go it alone, Jehovah Elohim – God is strong.
 God is mighty.
 He is the great creator.
 How comforting!

 If only we lift our burdens to Him and rest in Him!
-When we realize that He wants to help carry our loads and, when we acknowledge that these are mere earthly troubles which are nothing when we think of the eternal joy that we will have in heaven, then it sure is easier to bear the stress of everyday life.
+When we realize that He wants to help carry our loads and, when we acknowledge that these are mere earthly troubles that are nothing when we think of the eternal joy that we will have in heaven, then it sure is easier to bear the stress of everyday life.